ZeroSiam: An Efficient Asymmetry for Test-Time Entropy Optimization without Collapse: : Stable Adaptation via Minimal Asymmetric Network

 \textit{\textbf{Observation 2: Asymmetry Suppresses Learning Non-Generalizable Collapse Modes.}} In Figure~\ref{fig:motivation-figures} (c), the logit $L_2$ norm under Tent suffers from a rapid inflation, whereas \methodname grows slowly and then stabilizes.
 In Figure~\ref{fig:motivation-figures} (d), Tent increasingly aligns logits toward a dominant mode (higher center dominance), while our \methodname suppresses such dominance over time.
 Consequently, Tent collapses into non-generalizable shortcuts, whereas \methodname mitigates them and achieves better generalization as shown in Figure~\ref{fig:motivation-figures} (b), similarly even when no collapse occurs (see Figure~\ref{fig:motivation-figures-suppl}).

-Overall, we observe that the lightweight, linear design of the predictor $h$ makes it especially sensitive and effective to absorb non-generalizable shortcuts induced by entropy minimization.
-Meanwhile, the asymmetry in \methodname helps regulate such biases, yielding improved TTA efficacy and stability.
-This reveals a distinct advantage of \methodname for the unsupervised TTA, and provides TTA-specific evidence on the role of asymmetry in preventing collapse that extends prior self-supervised findings.
+Overall, Figure~\ref{fig:motivation-figures} shows that \methodname absorbs and regulates non-generalizable shortcuts during TTA beyond collapse prevention.
+This reveals a distinct advantage of \methodname, and provides TTA-specific evidence on the role of asymmetry in generalization that extends prior findings from SSL.

 \textbf{Theoretical Insights of \methodname's Mechanism} We provide a theoretical analysis to explain \methodname's behaviors, showing that (i) the predictor enhances the online branch’s dynamism in exploring the parameter space, thereby facilitating more efficient entropy optimization; (ii) the alignment term explicitly regulates the biased learning signals induced by entropy minimization, preventing the model from being exposed to collapsed trivial solutions and meanwhile prompting performance.